-- Scrum Guide updated to include concept of Ready

-- Team agrees on common Definition of Ready

-- Only Ready Stories into Sprint Backlog

-- Backlog Refinement assures Ready state.

-- A good Ready state can triple velocity.
+- Scrum Guide updated to include concept of Ready - Team agrees on common Definition of Ready - Only Ready Stories discussed at Sprint Planning - Backlog Refinement assures Ready state. - A good Ready state can triple velocity.
 Spend the time needed to get the backlog Ready.